consensys-vertical-apps/mmi-defi-adapters/.github/pull-request-template.md

   - [ ] The adapter implements `IMetadataBuilder`
   - [ ] The `buildMetadata` method is implemented with the `@CacheToFile` decorator
   - [ ] All the static data is stored within the metadata JSON file
-- [ ] `update me` comments are removed
-- [ ] Files outside the protocol folder are not being edited and, if they are, it's clearly explained why in the PR
-- [ ] `getAddress` from `ethers`
-  - [ ] Is used to parse hardcoded addresses
-  - [ ] Is used to parse addresses that come from contract calls when it is not clear they'll be in checksum format
-  - [ ] It is NOT used to parse addresses from input methods
-  - [ ] It is NOT used to parse addresses from metadata